Every penny earned so far goes on rent

 Rising property prices have made it harder for millions of people to buy a home and the number of households renting privately has reached a 30-year high, according to the English Housing Survey.

+While London has seen the gap between rents and wages widen most, other parts of southern England also cost more to live in than some European capitals.

-New hi-tech and engineering jobs have drawn skilled workers to places like Cambridge.
+New high-tech and engineering jobs have drawn skilled workers to places like Cambridge.

 Rising demand and limited supply have pushed rents up.